 - Does anything seem to improve your symptoms?

 - Have you ever had these symptoms before?

-- Have you been diagnosed with Raynaud's disease?
+- Have you been diagnosed with Raynaud's phenomenon?

 What you can do in the meantime

-Try to keep the affected area warm and clean.
+Try to keep the affected area warm and dry.